mwaltersbmc/helix-tools/hitt/README.md

-The Helix IS Triage Tool (aka HITT) is a shell script designed to test for many common configuration problems that can cause issues during installation and use of the Helix IS Sevice Management applications.
+The Helix IS Triage Tool (aka HITT) is a shell script designed to test for many common configuration problems that can cause issues during installation and use of the Helix IS Service Management applications.
 The script is intended to be used on the Deployment Engine system where the Helix Platform deployment-manager was run and Jenkins is installed.

 HITT has three operating modes, all of which require that the Helix Platform installation has been completed.